Featuring Magic and Magicians from around the World

 Posted:

-Whether in London as an eager-eyed tourist or a tube-saavy local, you can catch the magic by seeing one of many shows such as Derren Brown, Conjuring at the Court, The Magic Hour, and The Gentleman Cheater Magic Show to name a few.
+Whether in London as an eager-eyed tourist or a tube-savvy local, you can catch the magic by seeing one of many shows such as Derren Brown, Conjuring at the Court, The Magic Hour, and The Gentleman Cheater Magic Show, to name a few.

-As every grade-school child will tell you, Great Britain is the home of magic because of Harry Potter.
-Older, more seasoned magic buffs have known about Merlin's magical abilities for centuries.
-It is only natural then that London would be a city thriving with magical treats and illusionists par excellence.
-So whether you get there on an iconic double-decker bus, or know how to navigate London's underground tube, there are plenty of ways to find yourself at one of London's magical parlours, or a London magicians' well-crafted show.
-And if you really try, you might even find yourself magically transported to Hogwarts, unless of course you're a muggle.
+As every primary school child will tell you, Great Britain is the home of magic because of Harry Potter.
+Older, more seasoned magic enthusiasts have known about Merlin's magical abilities for centuries.
+It is only natural then, that London would be a city thriving with magical treats and illusionists par excellence.
+So whether you get there on an iconic double-decker bus or know how to navigate London's underground tube, there are plenty of ways to find yourself at one of London's magical parlours or a London magician's well-crafted show.
+And if you really try, you might even find yourself magically transported to Hogwarts—unless, of course, you're a Muggle.

 SEE ALSO: BEST London Events